why International Game Technology PLC [IGT] is a Good Choice for Investors After New Price Target of $13.24

 Insider trade positions for International Game Technology PLC [IGT]

-Positions in International Game Technology PLC stocks held by institutional investors increased at the end of March and at the time of the March reporting period, where 98 institutional holders increased their position in International Game Technology PLC [NYSE:IGT] by around 11,524,176 shares.
-Additionally, 105 investors decreased positions by around 14,256,038 shares, while 28 investors held positions by with 57,249,667 shares.
-The mentioned changes placed institutional holdings at 83,029,881 shares, according to the latest SEC report filing.
+98 institutional holders increased their position in International Game Technology PLC [NYSE:IGT] by around 11,582,573 shares.
+Additionally, 105 investors decreased positions by around 14,256,637 shares, while 28 investors held positions by with 57,251,093 shares.
+The mentioned changes placed institutional holdings at 83,090,303 shares, according to the latest SEC report filing.
 IGT stock had 44 new institutional investments in for a total of 2,493,023 shares, while 30 institutional investors sold positions of 3,101,984 shares during the same period.